bio-tools/biohackathon2022/paper/paper.md

 Comments data and format:

 For the data and format section, a large number of valid concepts, respectively 343 (23%) and 333 (45.2%), are not used in bio.tools.
 This can be a consequence of the poor annotation level of tools with data and format as either input or output (see bellow).
-It may also be caused by the addition of tools via textmining of the literature (pub2tool ref), that only suggest annotation with EDAM operations and topics.
-Moreover, it may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.
-This could also highlight the presence of a large number of unnecessary data and format concept polluting the ontology, and could lead a curation of EDAM.
+It may be a consequence of the interface layout when adding the tool's annotation with EDAM concepts in bio.tools.
+This could also be explained by the fact that bio.tools doesn't cover as much of bioinformatics feilds as EDAM.

+Moreover, for the data section, some subconcept may be too precise for tools annotation and/or labels alone may not be self-explanatory enough.
+As an example, no tools are using "Alpha diversity", "Beta diversity", and "Gamma diversity" whereas "Biodiversity data", their parent class, a more general concept, is used several times.

+Concerning formats, a file format that is not used by the "modern" scientific community cannot be automatically deprecated as it is still used by older tools and can still be found in databases.
+This may explain the lack of usage of some valid tools in bio.tools. (does pub2tool mine older tools? otherwise this may also explain)

 For format more than half the auxiliary concepts are used to annotate.
 For data 46% of auxiliary concepts are used in bio.tools.
 We should investigate to identify where this usage error is coming from.
 It could be EDAM concepts that should not be tagged as auxiliary, missing subconcept in EDAM that could replace the usage of the wider auxiliary concept, or a wrong annotation of the tool.

-For formats, it seems that no obsolete concepts were used to annotate bio.tools entiries.
-It may be due to the low usage of format in bio.tools entires annotation (see bellow) or that all obsolete concepts were already unused when they were added to EDAM.

 General comment: For each section of EDAM, 44 deprecated concept are still used to annotate 1213 bio.tools entries. (discussion on how to deal with deprecation in bio.tools?)